 Downpayment

-The buyers make a downpayment for property to a conveyancing account opened with their lawyer.
-There are other options as well, including conveyancing account of Singapore Academy of Law or escrow accounts, jointly owned by buyer’s and seller’s lawyers.
+Buyers are required to make a downpayment for the property to a conveyancing account opened with their lawyer.
+Alternative options include a conveyancing account of the Singapore Academy of Law or escrow accounts jointly owned by the buyer’s and seller’s lawyers.

-Example of calculating the option fees and downpayment: Let’s assume the buyer is purchasing the private condo apartment with the listed price of $1,000,000, option fee of 10%, and maximum allowed financing of 80%.
-The option fee, paid when initiating the option to purchase, makes 1% or $10,000.
-After the buyer’s lawyer has exercised the option to purchase, the buyer pays the option exercise fee, making 9% or $90,000.
-The remaining downpayment equals $200,000 minus paid option fees, totaling $100,000.
+Example of calculating the option fees and downpayment: Assume the buyer is purchasing a private condo apartment with a listed price of $1,000,000, an option fee of 10%, and a maximum allowed financing of 80%.
+When initiating the option to purchase, the option fee is 1%, or $10,000.
+After the buyer’s lawyer exercises the option to purchase, the buyer pays the option exercise fee, amounting to 9%, or $90,000.
+The remaining downpayment equals $200,000 minus the paid option fees, totaling $100,000.

 Transferring the Property and the Title

-After the buyer has made the downpayment, the seller should deliver the property into the possession of the buyer and hand over the keys.
-At this stage, the buyer gives the property a final inspection and either accept it from the seller or comment on defects to be eliminated.
-The buyers proceed with the registration of change in ownership with their lawyer and SLA, receiving a transfer form and a certificate of title which ends the conveyancing process.
+Once the buyer has made the downpayment, the seller should transfer the property into the buyer’s possession and hand over the keys.
+At this stage, the buyer conducts a final inspection of the property and either accepts it from the seller or comments on defects to be rectified.
+The buyers then proceed with the registration of the change in ownership with their lawyer and the Singapore Land Authority (SLA), receiving a transfer form and a certificate of title, which concludes the conveyancing process.

 Summary

-Although conveyancing in Singapore, as described above, may look quite straightforward, it’s not devoid of its pitfalls.
-One of them is losing the option fee if the deal falls through in case the buyers do not receive financing or change their mind at the last stage.
-In this light, the importance of preliminary due diligence on the property, including assessment of value, common charges, etc. before paying the option fee becomes a priority.
+Although conveyancing in Singapore might seem straightforward, it does come with its own set of potential hurdles.
+One such challenge is the potential loss of the option fee if the deal falls apart due to the buyers not receiving financing or changing their minds at the last stage.
+In light of this, conducting preliminary due diligence on the property, including an assessment of its value and common charges, before paying the option fee is crucial.

-While buyers can do some of the research on their own, it’s advisable to delegate searching for caveats on the property as well as running a professional due diligence review to qualified attorneys.
-Taking into account the prices for real estate and the amount of option fee even when calculated at 1%, entrusting the conveyancing process to experienced lawyers is the best guarantee of successful completion of purchasing properties in Singapore.
+While buyers can perform some of the research independently, it’s recommended to assign the task of searching for caveats on the property and conducting a professional due diligence review to qualified attorneys.
+Considering the high prices for real estate and the notable significance of the option fee even when calculated at 1%, entrusting the conveyancing process to experienced lawyers provides the best assurance for the successful completion of property purchases in Singapore.